Special Lagrangian webbing: Background

 Let $(X,\omega)$ be a symplectic manifold of dimension $2n$ and let $L$ be a smooth manifold of dimension $n.$ An immersion $f:L\to X$ is \emph{Lagrangian} if it satisfies $f^*\omega=0.$ The diffeomorphism group $\diff(L)$ acts on Lagrangian immersions $L\to X$ by composition.
 An \emph{immersed Lagrangian submanifold} in $X$ of type $L$ is a submanifold of type $L$ that can be represented by a Lagrangian immersion and thus all representatives are Lagrangian.

 Suppose now that $L$ is closed.
 We let $\mathcal{L}(X,L)$ denote the space of free immersed Lagrangian submanifolds in $X$ of type $L.$ The space $\mathcal{L}(X,L)$ is a smooth Fr\'echet manifold.
-See~\cite{akveld-salamon} for a discussion in the case of embedded Lagrangians; the generalization to free immersed Lagrangians is performed by means of~\cite[Theorem~1.5]{cervera-mascaro-michor}.
+See~\cite{akveld-salamon} for a discussion in the case of embedded Lagrangians; the generalization to free immersed Lagrangians is performed in~\cite[Theorem 2.12]{cylinders} using ideas from~\cite[Theorem~1.5]{cervera-mascaro-michor}.
 For $\Lambda\in\mathcal{L}(X,L),$ contraction with $\omega$ yields the isomorphism

 This is proved in~\cite{akveld-salamon} for embedded Lagrangians.
 The proof for the immersed case is essentially the same.
 A path $(\Lambda_t)_{t\in[0,1]}$ in $\mathcal{L}(X,L)$ is said to be \emph{exact} if its derivative, $\deriv{t}\Lambda_t,$ is exact for $t\in[0,1].$